Harshi2831/Harshirepo/README.md

-# 2.3 Set Up Parameters (Optional for Dynamic Configurations):
+# 2.3 Set Up Parameters:
 Use parameters to define file paths, making your pipeline flexible and easily configurable.
 After adding source and sink linked services,add parameters for both of them as shown in the screenshot below.